-There are children who find sitting at a screen and filling out worksheets the worst possible way to spend their days (I don’t disagree!), let alone learn anything of value other than for passing a test they won’t remember in 10 years time
+There are children who find sitting at a screen and filling out worksheets the worst possible way to spend their days (I don’t disagree!), let alone learn anything of value other than for passing a test that will not matter in 10 years time.

 Wellbeing over worksheets

-The science is clear: true, rich learning takes place when children experience emotional safety, when the subject matter is meaningful and relevant to them, and when their needs are met, in an environment with facilitating and caring adults who are able to put the needs and experiences of children before any curriculum, whether at school or at home.
+The science is clear: true, rich learning takes place when children experience emotional safety, when they are learning what is meaningful and relevant to them, and when their needs are met, in an environment with facilitating and caring adults who are able to put the needs and experiences of children before any curriculum, whether at school or at home.

 To mitigate the long-term effects of the pandemic on children’s wellbeing, parents need to be able to be parents and caregivers to their children, their safe harbour and emotional safety net, not teachers and enforcers of school curricula.